Sunday’s Ride

 PRE-REGISTRATION BENEFITS

-In 2023: Everyone who pre-registers online will get a coupon for a free cyclist’s Ice Cream cone at Apple Knocker’s Ice Cream Parlor.
-Plus, pre-registered riders will (hopefully) get a coupon for 10% off at the Distant Whistle Brewhouse in beautiful downtown Vicksburg.
-PLUS – pre-registered riders who pick up their packets and get their wrist bands in person at Saturday’s Ice Cream Social (4-7pm) can skip the line and start the ride without having to pick up your packet/wrist band at the Day-Of Registration desk on Sunday.
+Everyone who pre-registers online will get a coupon for a free cyclist’s Ice Cream cone at Apple Knocker’s Ice Cream Parlor–good for the rest of September.
+AND, pre-registered riders will get a coupon for 10% off at the Distant Whistle Brewhouse in beautiful downtown Vicksburg–also good for the rest of September.
+PLUS – pre-registered riders who pick up their packets and get their wrist bands in person at Saturday’s Ice Cream Social (5pm-7pm) can skip the line and start the ride without having to pick up your packet/wrist band at the Day-Of Registration desk on Sunday.

-*Bike Reg charges a transaction fee not listed in the registration fees; we ask your understanding that we need to cover our expenses as a 501c3 non-profit.
-We feel the security of their processing system and extra piece of mind are worth it.
+*Individual and Family registration Details are on Bike Reg.
+Bike Reg charges a transaction fee not listed in the registration fees.
+We hope you feel the security of their professional processing system and extra piece of mind are worth it.
+We ask your understanding that we need to cover our expenses as a 501c3 non-profit.

 SUNDAY DAY-OF RIDE REGISTRATION